cockroachdb/docs/v19.2/import-into.md

 Before using `IMPORT INTO`, you should have:

 - An existing table to incrementally import into (use [`CREATE TABLE`](create-table.html)).
 - The CSV data you want to import, preferably hosted on cloud storage.
-This location must be equally accessible to all nodes using the same import file location.
+    - The location of the data must be equally accessible to all nodes using the same import file location.
 This is necessary because the `IMPORT INTO` statement is issued once by the client, but is executed concurrently across all nodes of the cluster.
 For more information, see the [Import file location](#import-file-location) section below.
+    - Unquoted fields in CSV data must not include quotes.
+For example, `abc"xy"z` is not accepted.

 ### Available storage